The Irish Trilogy

-After breakfast we make our way south towards Kinsale, but first we have a guided tour of Charles Fort, built in the 17th century this historic fort is one of the finest surviving examples of a 17th Century star-shaped fort, and much of the construction begun in 1678 remains.
-Next, we will have some free time in Kinsale one of Ireland’s most picturesque towns, Kinsale is known for its beautiful waterfront, brightly coloured shops and homes, and most notably the food.
-Hailed as the gourmet capital of Ireland, we will be embarking on a food tour of this scenic town to try everything it has to offer.
+After breakfast we make our way south towards Kinsale, but first we have a guided tour of Charles Fort.
+Built in the 17th century this historic fort is one of the finest surviving examples of a 17th Century star-shaped fort, and much of the construction begun in 1678 remains.
+Next, we will have some free time in Kinsale one of Ireland’s most picturesque towns.
+Kinsale is known for its beautiful waterfront, brightly coloured shops and homes, and most notably the food.
+Hailed as the gourmet capital of Ireland, we will be embarking on a fabulous foodie tour of this scenic town to try everything it has to offer.
 The tour brings you on a gentle stroll which wends its way through this colourful town.
 We will stop at various eateries in Kinsale and meet some of the local characters and producers.
 These people are passionate about their culinary creations and you will learn their stories and more of the history of this unique part of Ireland.
 Arrive hungry!

 Overnight – Metropole Hotel, Cork

 Longueville & Kildare

 Departing Cork, we make our way for the orchards of Longueville House.
-Here, we will learn about the process of making an award-winning cider, and with the entire production happening on site you could say the apple doesn’t fall far from the tree!
+Here, we will learn about the process of making their award-winning cider, and with the entire production happening on site you could say the apple doesn’t fall far from the tree!
 Continuing on to Dublin we travel through the Curragh of Kildare for a guided tour of the Irish National Stud & Japanese Gardens.
 Touring with a guide you hear the behind-the-scenes story: stealing the show are the stallions whose racing track records enable them to command gigantic fees to cover mares.
 Maybe the hours-old foal you see (most are born between February and May) is destined to win the Epsom or Irish Derby.
 From here we return back to Dublin.
 You will be dropped off outside the Riu Gresham Hotel (23 Upper O’Connell Street, Dublin) by 7 pm.
 Tonight is at your leisure.